 PTEH applied for funding from the Community Preservation Act to purchase a duplex in North Plymouth, half of which it had been renting since 2004.
 Four formerly homeless individuals plus one house manager were in residence.
 Town meeting approved the purchase which was completed in August, 2011.
 By the fall, four more formerly homeless individuals with a second house manager were moved in.
 Four of the individuals receive subsidies along with case management services.
 The ten units were approved by the Department of Housing and Community Development (DHCD) as “affordable”.

 In April, 2014 our second property (366 Court St.) was purchased through CPA funding and town approval.
 Four women formerly in housing crisis now reside there along with a house manager.

-In total, over fifty individuals have been moved from homelessness into safe housing!
+In total, over sixty individuals have been moved from homelessness into safe housing!